 We invite you to join us at our next circle.
 Bring yourself as you are.
 You do not have to hold any specific beliefs to play with us.
 People of all faiths and from all walks of life are welcome.

 What can I expect at a Spark ritual?

-Our circles are held on the second Saturday of each month.
-Arrive at around 6:30pm, especially if it's your first time, so that you can participate in the orientation for newcomers and drummers.
-The ritual fun starts around 7pm and goes until about 9:30pm.
+Our circles are held roughly four times each year.
+Our evening circles at the BFUU begin at 7pm, but please come at 6:30pm if it's your first time, so that you can participate in the orientation for newcomers and drummers.
 Showing up on time helps us create a tight energetic container.
-Extra hugs if you come early and help with setup or stay after to help with cleanup!
+The ritual fun goes until about 9:30pm.

 We ask those who attend the circle for a contribution of $10 to $25, sliding scale.
 No one is turned away for lack of funds.